sherlock-audit/2022-11-isomorph-judging/README.md

 2. Flash crash, a collateral is hacked or manipulated so that it drops below the minPrice faster than Chainlink can react and so the collateral is now stuck for our system.
 While this situation is not solved the assets backing the loan are now likely worthless anyway.
 This does not address the situation when the price rises suddenly.
 In that case the collateral will become inaccessible for a short while, it is assumed that if the price persists Chainlink would then alter the maxPrice and so collateral would become accessible again.

 Therefore this has become a "won't fix" issue

+**0x00052**

+The risk of this issue has been greatly reduced by the fixes made for #145.
+The risk of a flash crash has been acknowledged by sponsor and they have accepted this risk, without a fix.